methodology

 Local Model Bench is built around a narrow practical question: can local models handle private desktop work?
 The current suite uses synthetic invoice cases, messy intake folders, generated scans, CSV exports, hidden oracles, and visible run outputs.
 It is not a universal intelligence ranking.

 The benchmark deliberately favors boring work.
 That is the point.
-A useful desktop assistant needs to finish exact tasks, not just produce plausible commentary.
+A useful desktop assistant has to finish exact tasks, not just produce plausible commentary.
 It has to read sources, choose active files, ignore stale drafts, produce structured artifacts, cite evidence paths, and close the final proof step.

 Current practical readout

 The strongest local row in the current public suite is Qwen3.6 27B.
 It is not perfect, but it handled the combined paperwork and workflow cases better than the other local models tested so far.
-Gemma 4 26B A4B remains useful, especially as a practical local MoE candidate, but it is no longer the local row to beat.

 Smaller models can still be interesting.
 Some are fast, cheap to run, and decent at text-only diagnostic tasks.
 But in the main multimodal paperwork suite, the hard failures are usually not style problems.
 They are workflow failures: wrong document selection, missing evidence, proof-code errors, duplicate-risk misses, or incomplete artifacts.